tohyongcheng/tohyongcheng.github.io/_posts/2016-02-20-testing-your-logger-in-python-unit-tests.markdown

 categories: "python"
 ---

-When in developing in large scale applications, we definitely need to do proper logging in order to know where all our errors are happening at.
+When developing large scale applications, it is necessary to do proper logging to know where all the errors and exceptions are happening at.

 In a Django project, I was trying to find ways to test whether my logger had been called to execute a logging action.
 In my case, you may want to test whether a log message is created when an exception is raised.
-This is going to be easy, and what you will need to use is just Python's Mock class to mock the logger in the method.
+This is going to be easy, and what you need to use is Python's Mock class to mock the a logger instance.

 Let's say we have a simple function in python to get a value from a dictionary: